 \section{Introduction}

 During sleep, the body alternates through different physiological states called sleep stages.
-The AASM (American association of sleep medicine) guidelines define five different sleep stages: wake, NREM1, NREM2, NREM3 (or deep sleep) and REM (rapid eye movement) \cite{Iber2007TheSpecifications}.
-Sleep stages classification is a preliminary tool systematically used in the diagnosis of sleep disorders such as narcolepsy \cite{Stephansen2018} or sleep apnea \cite{Thorey_2019}.
-To analyze the sleep stages of a patient, a polysomnography (PSG) device is used.
-A PSG is able to monitor several physiological signals of a patient throughout the night.
-The typically recorded signals are brain activity through electroencephalography (EEG), muscle activity with an electromyography (EMG), eye movements with an electrooculography (EOG), and sometimes electrocardiography (ECG) and respiratory.
+The AASM (American Academy of Sleep Medicine) guidelines define five different sleep stages: wake, NREM1, NREM2, NREM3 (or deep sleep), and REM (rapid eye movement) \cite{Iber2007TheSpecifications}.
+Sleep stage classification is a primary tool used systematically in the diagnosis of sleep disorders such as narcolepsy \cite{Stephansen2018} or sleep apnea \cite{Thorey_2019}.
+Sleep stages are determined with the use of a polysomnography (PSG) device.
+It can monitor several physiological signals throughout the night, but the ones typically recorded are brain activity (electroencephalography [EEG]), muscle activity (electromyography [EMG]), eye movements (electrooculography [EOG]), cardiac activity (electrocardiography [ECG]), and breathing.
 In a clinical setup, sleep stage classification is generally done manually by a trained sleep expert who visually analyses the recorded signals.
-The analysis is conducted on 30-seconds epochs.
-Each epoch of 30 seconds is associated with one of the five sleep stages according to the patterns observed in the signals.
-The manual classification is quite expensive and it requires up to an hour for a whole record (around 1000 epochs for an 8-hour record).
+The analysis is conducted on 30-seconds epochs, where each epoch is associated with one of the five sleep stages according to the standards defined by the AASM.
+The manual classification is quite expensive, as it takes up to an hour to score a whole recording (which is around 1000 epochs or 8-hours long).
 The sleep scoring guidelines do not fully reflect the variability of patterns that exist among subjects.
 As a consequence, different scorers can interpret the same epoch differently.
-An analysis of nights scored by more than 2,500 scorers shows an average inter-rater agreement of 82.6 \% across sleep stages \cite{Rosenberg2014TheEvents}, the inter-rater agreement strongly depends on the dataset demographics and on the sleep center where the study is recorded.
+An analysis of nights scored by more than 2,500 scorers shows an average inter-rater agreement of 82.6\% across sleep stages \cite{Rosenberg2014TheEvents}, the inter-rater agreement strongly depends on the dataset demographics and on the sleep center where the study is recorded.
 As a rule of thumb, a dataset with older subjects or subjects with sleep disorders presents lower inter-rater agreements \cite{guillot2019dreem} than a dataset composed of healthy subjects \cite{10.1093/sleep/zsaa097}.